OpenRiskNet/home/openshift/recipes/creating-jupyter-nfs-volumes.md

     ./create-dir-script.sh 51 100

-The script also emits lines suitable for inclusion in a `.exports` file (typically `/etc/exports.d/nfs-jupyter.exports`).
+The script also emits lines suitable for inclusion in an `.exports` file (typically `/etc/exports.d/nfs-jupyter.exports`).

-With the `.exports` file created restart the NFS service with something like: -
+With the lines ppaced in an `.exports` file restart the NFS service with something like: -

     sudo systemctl restart nfs-server

 ## Volume template
-The foillowing template can be used to create an OpenShift **Persistent Volume** (`pv`).
+The following template can be used to create an OpenShift **Persistent Volume** (`pv`).

-The volume needs to have an access mode of `ReadWriteOnce` and have a label os `pupose=jupyter`.
+The volume needs to have an access mode of `ReadWriteOnce` and have a label of `pupose=jupyter`.

-An working template follows: -
+A working template follows: -

 ```
 ---